MarcTorrentss/airbnb_project/README.md

         - Data splitting using train_test_split() from scikit-learn.
         - Data normalisation using ``StandardScaler()``.
         - Training of different regression models.

+    3. ``NLP.ipynb``. **Natural Language Processing**:
+        - Creation of a **word cloud** visualisation illustrating the frequency and importance of words in the textual data, based on the list reviews.
+        - **Sentiment analysis** of reviews and distribution of sentiment between positive, negative or neutral.
+Visualization.

 - **Streamlit application**: An interactive Streamlit application has been developed that allows exploration and visualisation of the analysed data.
 It is available at https://airbnb-ny.streamlit.app/

+'[VIDEO]'

 ### Running instructions 💻